Driver missing after ute collides with truck

 AdvertisementAdvertise with NZME.

-Police are continuing to make enquiries to establish the location of the missing driver.
+Police are continuing to make inquiries to establish the location of the missing driver.